 To learn more about that, I highly recommend Tony Tran’s article about social media engagement tactics, in which Tran says:

 Any way that your people interact with you on platforms such as Twitter and Facebook is social media engagement.
 And these metrics are crucial for measuring the effectiveness of your social media campaign and accomplishing goals such as generating leads and sales.Tony Tran

 What should your social media dashboard include?

 - Fans growth: Counts the number of new fans over a specific period (per day, per week, per month).

-- Post impressions: How many times your posts appeared in your audience’s feed.
+- Post impressions: How many times have your posts appeared in your audience’s feed.
 The number can be bigger than your total followers since a person can see your post multiple times.

 - Likes or reactions: See how many likes you’re gaining on your posts over the weeks.

 - Comments: See if your content sparks conversation within your community.